Thermi/docker-makepkg/README.md

   -y          Never use pump mode, even if pump mode capable servers are
               configured
-  -z          Do not automatically download missing PGP keys -e [E]      Executes the argument as a command in the container after
+  -z          Do not automatically download missing PGP keys -Z          Do not copy the sources.
+Work directly in the package directory.
+  -e [E]      Executes the argument as a command in the container after
               copying the package source